 What does this mean?
 “While a lot of people can’t travel right now,” Holly says, “there is an increased interest to do so in the future, especially while flight costs are low.
 Knowing this, focus strategy on the long term.
 Advertise trips or activities in low-risk areas, and provide additional content about what trips and activities are still safe.”

 Tyler agreed that shifting your messaging to long-term travel can help.
 “I have heard from one client in the travel industry that they are experiencing a massive shift in their customer base for 2020 travel to 2021 travel,” Tyler said.
 “So we are planning to revise some messaging in both the website and our ads regarding something along the lines of: ‘Book Your 2021 Travel Today’ or ‘2021 Travel Options Available.’”

 To learn more, check out this post: How COVID-19 Has Impacted Google Ads Results for 21 Industries [Data]

 Keep checking in

 COVID-19 has unfortunately affected the health and wellbeing of communities worldwide, and keeping communities safe should be our first priority.
-Many, if not most, businesses are already feeling the effects of the virus, and staying up to date with information is key.
+Many, if not most, businesses are already feeling the effects of the virus, and staying up to date with information (such as with the CARES act) is key.

 Here at WordStream, we are putting people first.
-As we continue to monitor the situation and markets, expect more data and analysis in the coming days and weeks.
+As we continue to monitor the situation and markets, expect more data, analysis, and resources in the coming days and weeks.